dreidev/Suggestions/README.md

 > Suggestions can be added to any model's page in your application and it can help a user to discover other related pages they might find interesting based on what other users have viewed.

+##Example
+Let's say you have a model called Blog and you would like to add the suggestions functionality to it so users can find related blog posts when viewing any other blog post.

+Consider this scenario:

+1. User1 visits blog post (a)
+2. User1 visits blog post (b)
+3. User2 visits blog post (b)

+Now User2 will get a suggestion to visit blog post (a), this is due to the fact that some other user who visited (b) was interested in another blog post which is (a).

 ##Installation

 Installation is available via `pip`